ASCII Mermaid Guideline

 Entity Relationship Diagram

-ER diagrams model database structures showing entities (tables), their attributes (columns), and relationships between them.
+ER diagrams model database structures showing entities (tables) and the relationships between them.
+Note: relationship labels should use English to ensure full display in ASCII rendering.

 Code: